South Downs Walk

 Ouse Valley & Beddingham Hill from Newhaven Tide Mills

 Walk Route Description

-This is a walk that explores the past and present of a working port.
+This is an East Sussex walk in the South Downs National Park that explores the past and present of a working port.
 It then takes a meandering riverside walk up the banks of the River Ouse before crossing over open downland to return to the start through a newly established nature reserve.
 The walk starts from the car park serving the tide mills site between Newhaven & Bishopstone (Map ref TQ462004).
 It is also on the route of the No 12/13 bus route between Brighton & Eastbourne.
 The walk could also be accessed by train from either of the Newhaven rail stations (see walk description for further details).